 When we visited way back in 2010, the lines for one of the 12 coveted counter seats at Sushi Dai were already stretching around the corner.
 Back then, it was mostly Asian tourists in the know, so we were able to show up around 7:30AM, and still get a seat… albeit 3 hours later.

 However, in 2014, travellers on Tripadvisor picked Sushi Dai as the number 3 restaurant in ALL of Japan, and the place they most hoped to eat at when visiting Japan.
 Which I’d dare say, would’ve made it the best sushi, not just in Tsukiji, but IN THE ENTIRE WORLD.

-It’s fallen slightly from grace since then, and now only tops Tripadvisor’s current list of Tsukiji sushi restaurants.
+It’s fallen slightly from grace since then, and now sits at #3 on Tripadvisor’s current list of Tsukiji sushi restaurants.
 Only.
 That doesn’t mean the lines have gotten shorter though.
 If anything, they’ve gotten worse, and stories abound of super early mornings and 4-5 hour waits.